Fredholm determinant representation of the Painlev\'e II $\tau$-function: Introduction

 where $v(x) = u_{x}$, and the Pauli matrices

 The set of ODEs \eqref{FNin} are called the Flaschka-Newell (FN) Lax pair \cite{FN}.
-The ODE \eqref{FNin} has an irregular singularity at $\lambda = \infty$ of Poincar\'e rank 3 which exhibits Stokes' phenomenon on six rays on the complex plane.
-Such solution has jumps on the Stokes' rays, specified by Stokes' matrices.
+The ODE \eqref{FNin} has an irregular singularity at $\lambda = \infty$ of Poincar\'e rank 3 and thus exhibits Stokes phenomenon on six rays in the complex plane.
+The generalized monodromy data described by the Stokes matrices is encoded in the jump matrix $G(\lambda,x)\in GL(2,\bb{C})$, $x\in \mathbb{R}$, $\lambda \in \Sigma$ on the contour $\Sigma\in \mathbb{C}$.
+The inverse problem consists of reconstructing the function